chrismolli/ProjectInertia/README.md

 ## Hardware Development
 The design is centered around the series of Ferroelectric-RAM based Microcontroller Units from Texas Instruments.
 The first prototype is using the [MSP430FR6972IPMR](https://www.ti.com/store/ti/en/p/product/?p=MSP430FR6972IPMR).

-<b>You can find the schematics, gerber files and bill of materials in the [hardware folder](https://github.com/chrismolli/ProjectInertia/tree/main/hardware).</b>

 ### Features
 The current hardware design (`iteration 1`) features the following: